Inhalant Abuse by Teens

 What is Inhalant Abuse?

-Inhalant usage (commonly called huffing) by children is increasing in popularity becoming one of the most widespread problems in the country, and most parents are in the dark as to the symptoms to look for and the dangers involved.
+Inhalant usage (commonly called huffing) by young teens is increasing in popularity becoming one of the most widespread problems in the country, and most parents are in the dark as to the symptoms to look for and the dangers involved.
 Inhalants are as popular as marijuana, easier to come by and easy to hide.
-A study by National Inhalant Prevention Coalition, United States found inhalants were the third most used substance among 12-13 year old children using household products.
+A study by the National Inhalant Prevention Coalition, United States found inhalants were the third most used substance among 12-13-year-old children using household products.

 Inhalants refer to the intentional breathing of gas or some type of vapors to achieve a high.
 Inhalants are legal.
 They are everyday products that we use in our homes which have a useful purpose.
 There are more than a 1000 products that are dangerous when inhaled and include things like typewriter correction fluid, glues, felt tip markers, spray paint, hand sanitizers, paint thinner, lacquer thinner, gasoline, kerosene, antifreeze, air fresheners, butane, air-conditioning refrigerant, air fresheners, nail polish remover, deodorant, Dustoff (a popular computer cleaner) and cooking spray to list just a few items.